QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

       Feature: Testing of invalid transaction amounts of CZK.
 This is a Negative test.
 Error message is expected

-      -  Scenario Outline: Testing of transactions in an invalid range.
+      -  Scenario Outline: Testing of transactions in an invalid amont range.
 CZK values are checked.

       -  Given A webpage as "https://george.csas.cz/?login_hint=7777777777"
       -  And Customer clicks button with text as "<Login_button>"